pydanny/dj-notebook/README.md

 First, find your project's `manage.py` file and open it.
 Copy whatever is being set to `DJANGO_SETTINGS_MODULE` into your clipboard.

 Create an ipython notebook in the same directory as `manage.py`.
+In VSCode, simply add a new `.ipynb` file.
+If using Jupyter Lab, use the `File -> New -> Notebook` menu option.

 Then in the first cell enter:

 ```python
 from dj_notebook import activate